To Graduate “With Research Distinction in Psychology” a Student Must:

 Talk to your psychology advisor, attend our annual Psychology Enrichment Program “Getting Involved in Research in the Psychology Department,” attend the annual Psychology Undergraduate Research Colloquium, explore the Psychology 4998 opportunities, or talk to your fellow students who are in research labs.

 Students interested in pursuing a Thesis or Honors Thesis should begin participating in research (Psychology 4998) no later than their sophomore year.
-Students should secure a Faculty Thesis Advisor by fall semester of the junior year (typically this will be a faculty member you have done 4998 research with).
+Students should secure a Faculty Thesis Advisor by fall semester of the junior year (typically this will be a faculty member with whom you completed 4998 research).

 Go to the 'Be a Research Assistant' webpage and find a project that sparks your interest.
 Email the contact person for the project to apply.
 Once accepted, you can negotiate your hours and responsibilities (this will determine the number of credit hours you receive), have the faculty member sign a course enrollment form (s/he will have the class number), take the course enrollment form to the Psychology Advising Office (PS 015).

-To enroll in Psychology 4999.01 or 4999.01H, students should pick up an application from the Psychology Advising Office.
+To enroll in Psychology 4999.01 or 4999.01H, students should complete the Psychology Thesis/Honors Thesis Application [word] .
 The application requires the signature of the Faculty Thesis Advisor.
-Once this is turned in to the Psychology Advising Office, students will be enrolled in Psychology 4999.01 or 4999.01H.
+Once this is turned in to firstname.lastname@example.org, students will be enrolled in Psychology 4999.01 or 4999.01H.